antvis/G6/docs/manual/tutorial/example.en.md

 ### Data Preparation

-The data for G6 should be JSON format, includes array attributes `nodes` and `edges`:
+The data for G6 should be JSON format, includes array properties `nodes` and `edges`:
 ```html
 <script>
   // console.log(G6.Global.version);